whtouche/wdi_6_js_demo_objects/README.md

 ```
+ // Person Factory
  var createPerson = function(name, age) {

+  // This method is private it is NOT exposed outside
+  // the createPerson function.
+  var display =  function(){
+    return this.name + " is " + this.age + " years old";
+  };

- // create an object literal from the arguments and
+ // create an object literal return it.
- // return it.
  return {
    name: name,
    age: age,
-   describe: function(){
-	return this.name + " is " + this.age + " years old";
-   }
+   describe: display  // use the private display method
   };
  };

  var joe = createPerson("joe", 23);
  var jill = createPerson("jill", 32);